ITU-T Study Group 13 - Future networks including cloud computing, mobile and next-generation networks

 SG13’s standardization work also covers network aspects of the Internet of Things (IoT), additionally ensuring support for IoT across FNs as well as evolving NGNs and mobile networks.
 Cloud computing in support of IoT is an integral part of this work.

 The group also looks at network aspects of mobile telecommunications.
 This work includes IMT-2000 and IMT-Advanced (ITU-R standards commonly referred to as 3G and 4G, respectively); wireless Internet; mobility management; mobile multimedia network functions; internetworking; and enhancements to existing ITU-T Recommendations on IMT.

 SG13 publishes the majority of its standards in the Q- and Y- series of ITU-T Recommendations.
 Its past achievements include standards to enable interworking between two dominant technologies in next-generation networks, Ethernet and MPLS (multiprotocol label switching).
 The group has also undertaken much work in the field of virtual private networks (VPNs), in particular on standards that allow VPNs to work over all kinds of networks – optical, MPLS, IP, etc.

-Further studies have led to the development of functional requirements and architectures for networks supporting content delivery in IPTV, identity management, sensor networks/RFIDs, open services and platforms for service integration and delivery.
-Continuing work focuses on ubiquitous networking, distributed service networking, Ad-hoc networks, the Internet of things, energy saving networks and recently Future Networks and beyond NGN.
-SG13 publishes its standards in I- and Y- series of ITU-T Recommendations.
+SG13 has in addition specified functional requirements and architectures for networks supporting content delivery in IPTV, identity management, sensor networks/RFIDs, and open services and platforms for service integration and delivery.
+Continuing work focuses on cloud computing, ubiquitous networking, distributed service networking, ad-hoc networks, network virtualization, software-defined networking, the Internet of Things, and energy saving networks – all underscoring future networks, mobile and NGN.